binkley/homebrewery-files/witch.md

 #### Level 1: Spellcasting

-You have learned to draw from the land, necessity, and the teaching of other witches to cast spells.
+You have learned to cast spells by drawing from people and the land, necessity and the teaching of other witches.
 See the D&amp;D _Player&rsquo;s Handbook_ for the rules on spellcasting.
 The information below details how you use those rules with Witch spell, which appear in the Witch spell list later in the class&rsquo;s description.

 Every spell includes a brief note on how Witches tend to use it.
 These notes don't change the spell&rsquo;s mechanics but suggest tone and roleplay.
 A Witch often adds a personal flavor to a spell without changing the magic.

-_**Cantrips.**_
-You know three cantrips of your choice from the Witch spell list.
+_**Cantrips.**_ You know three Witch cantrips of your choice. _Guidance_, _Thaumaturgy_, and _Toll the Dead_ are recommended.
 Whenever you finish a Long Rest, you can replace one of your cantrips from this feature with another Witch cantrip of your choice.

-When you reach Witch levels 4 and 10, you learn another cantrip of your choice from the Witch spell list, as shown in the Cantrips column of the Witch Features table.
+When you reach Witch levels 4 and 10, you learn another Witch cantrip of your choice, as shown in the Cantrips column of the Witch Features table.

-_**Spell Slots.**_
-The Witch Features table shows how many spell slots you have to cast your level 1+ spells.
+_**Spell Slots.**_ The Witch Features table shows how many spell slots you have to cast your level 1+ spells.
 You regain all expended slots when you finish a Long Rest.

-_**Prepared Spells of Level 1+.**_
-You prepare the list of level 1+ spells that are available for you to cast with this feature.
-To start, choose two level 1 spells from the Witch spell list.
+_**Prepared Spells of Level 1+.**_ You prepare the list of level 1+ spells that are available for you to cast with this feature.
+To do so, choose three level 1 spells from the Witch spell list.
+The chosen spells must be of a level for which you have spell slots.

 The number of spells on your list increases as you gain Witch levels, as shown in the Prepared Spells column of the Witch Features table.
 Whenever that number increases, choose additional spells from the Witch spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you&rsquo;re a level 3 Witch, your list of prepared spells can include six spells of levels 1 and 2 in any combination.
+For example, if you&rsquo;re a level 3 Witch, your list of prepared spells can include four spells of levels 1 and 2 in any combination.

 \page

-If another Witch feature gives you spells that you always have prepared, those spells don&rsquo;t count against the number of spells you can prepare with this feature, but those spells otherwise count as Witch spells for you.

-_**Spellcasting Ability.**_
-Wisdom is your spellcasting ability for your Witch spells.

-_**Spellcasting Focus.**_
-You can use a Druidic Focus, _herbalism kit_, or _cook&rsquo;s utensils_ as a Spellcasting Focus for your Witch spells.
+<div class='wide'>
 ##### Witch Features
-<div class='wide'>
 | Level | Proficiency Bonus | Class Features | Cross Words | Cantrips | Prepared Spells | 1st | 2nd | 3rd | 4th | 5th | 6th | 7th | 8th | 9th |
 |:--:|:--:|:--|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|
 | 1 | +2 | Spellcasting, Evil Eye, Herbal Sage | 2 | 3 | 3 | 2 | &mdash; | &mdash; | &mdash; | &mdash; | &mdash; | &mdash; | &mdash; | &mdash; |